michaelspatrick/clustercheck/README.md

 * No need for knowledge of xinetd or services.
 * No need to configure access or store login informaiton in a text file.
 The plugin runs internal to the MySQL daemon.
 * Plugin uses system calls and variables instead of performing SQL queries.
+* Ability to enter maintenance mode via a simple SQL command.

 In all fairness, performance impact needs to be further tested.